questdb/questdb-connect/README.md

 </a>
 <p></p>

-_Psycopg2_ is a widely used and trusted Python module for connecting to and working with PostgreSQL databases.
+_Psycopg2_ is a widely used and trusted Python module for connecting to, and working with, QuestDB and other PostgreSQL databases.
-It provides a comprehensive set of features for interacting with the PostgreSQL database system.

-_SQLAlchemy_ is an open-source SQL toolkit and ORM library for Python.
-It provides a high-level API for communicating with relational databases, including schema creation and modification, an SQL expression language, and database connection management.
+_SQLAlchemy_ is a SQL toolkit and ORM library for Python.
+It provides a high-level API for communicating with relational databases, including schema creation and modification.
 The ORM layer abstracts away the complexities of the database, allowing developers to work with Python objects instead of raw SQL statements.

-_Apache Superset_ is a popular open-source business intelligence web application that enables users to visualize and explore data through customizable dashboards and reports.
+_Apache Superset_ is an open-source business intelligence web application that enables users to visualize and explore data through customizable dashboards and reports.
 It provides a rich set of data visualizations, including charts, tables, and maps.

 ## Requirements

-* **Python from 3.8.x to 3.10.x** (superset itself use version _3.9.x_)
+* **Python from 3.9 to 3.11** (superset itself use version _3.9.x_)
 * **Psycopg2** `('psycopg2-binary~=2.9.6')`
 * **SQLAlchemy** `('SQLAlchemy<=1.4.47')`